LeastAuthority/openitp-good-packaging-proposal/openitp-report.rst

 performed by the distributor results in a bytewise-identical binary as the ➾ operation performed by the security auditor.

+different build targets can have different fingerprints
+* what counts as a build target?
+  [NONDET: operating system versions, patches, variants, distribution if counted as the same target]

 Here is a news article from LWN.net about the concept of repeatable builds (prompted in part by an open letter that we wrote): `“Security software verifiability”`_.
 Here is a `post on the tahoe-dev mailing